raimohanska/ui-thread-as-monad/README.md

 its own "event", without blocking the thread in between.
 Background operations can be run using the `background` function that runs your IO operations using a threadpool (or such) and then runs the next UI action in the UI thread again.
+The `blocking` function can be used to run any IO action in the UI thread.
+I figured the name should be shouting aloud "I'll be blocking your UI thread if you get stupid".

 Note that the UI Monad is fully functional: You can run UI actions using the `inUiThread` function.
 The only catch here is that you have to